forewit/canvas-original/README.md

 - [ ] create **Pin** entity
 - [ ] adjust velocity based on fps
 - [ ] verify the board functions when not fullscreen
+- [ ] when a selection is made, make sure focus can pass to the element

 ### [Optimizations](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Optimizing_canvas)
 - draw inactive layers offscreen